Star Trek crossovers explained

 - Guinan, Q, and Wesley Crusher appear in season 2 of Picard

-- Beverly Crusher, Worf, Geordi La Forge, Lore, Ro Laren, and Fleet Admiral Shelby appear in season 3 of Picard, in addition to the return of Jean-Luc Picard, William Riker, Deanna Troi, Data, and the Borg Queen.
+- Beverly Crusher, Worf, Geordi La Forge, Lore, Ro Laren, and Fleet Admiral Shelby appear in season 3 of Picard, in addition to the return of Jean-Luc Picard, William Riker, Deanna Troi, and Data.
+The Borg Queen also returns, once again voiced by Alice Krige but physically played by Jane Edwina Seymour.

 - The Next Generation on Lower Decks